There is a difference between confidence and certainty.

 Certainty is when we have 100% confidence – we are utterly convinced that we are right.
 We’ve done all the research, and all our information is completely correct and undeniable … this 100% confidence shuts down conversation.
 Certainty closes doors – it stops people disagreeing with you.
 And it closes you to other – possibly better – options.

-As well as giving us a way to measure our confidence in relation to other people, being more specific like this forces us to think more deeply about our opinions and where they came from.
-Have we really thought them through, or is this actually a bit of a guess?
+As well as providing a way to measure our confidence in relation to other people, being specific like this forces us to think deeply about our opinions and where they came from.
+Have I really thought this through?
+Am I just repeating what someone else said?
+Is this actually a bit of a guess?!

-I’m not sure it’s possible to be 100% about anything – the only thing I’m certain of, is that I’m not certain of anything!
+I’m not sure it’s wise to be 100% about anything – the only thing I’m certain of, is that I’m not certain of anything!
 [The Socratic Paradox – I know that I know nothing].
-There are no ideas I can think of that are universally accepted by every single person on the planet, which probably means we should be cautious of the moments when we feel 100% confident in our beliefs, ideas and opinions.
+Few – if any – ideas are universally accepted by every single person on the planet, which perhaps means we should be cautious of the moments when we feel 100% confident in our beliefs, ideas and opinions.

 I’m about 85% on this.
 What about you?!